 Another important thing to note is that all the recipes from Ollie meet the AAFCO profiles for dogs of all life stages, which includes puppies and large dogs (over 70 lbs as an adult).
 This means that you can feed your pup Ollie meals no matter its size or life stage.

-Not only are Ollie’s ingredients high-quality, but you could eat them yourself.
-The ingredient lists are fully transparent and comprehensive, so you won’t find any mysterious ingredients or fillers like in the low-cost brands you find at the supermarket.
+Not only are Ollie’s ingredients high-quality, but you could (technically) eat them yourself.
+The ingredient lists are fully transparent and comprehensive, so you won’t find any mysterious ingredients or fillers.

 The meals are prepared in USA kitchens at low temperatures in small batches by real people.
 This makes Ollie closer to a meal delivery service for humans in terms of quality than to an industrially-made dog food brand.